SEA Games: Editions

 The 1963 SEAP Games were cancelled.
 As the designated host, Cambodia was unable to host the event due to instability in the country, along with a disagreement with the International Amateur Athletic Federation.
-The 3rd SEAP Games then passed to Laos as hosts, but they begged off the 1965 event citing financial difficulties.

-In 2023, Cambodia was finally able to host the sports event for the first time at its newly built sports complex.
+The hosting rights for the 1965 SEAP Games were passed to Laos, but they withdrew, citing financial difficulties.
+In 2023, Cambodia was finally able to host the Games for the first time.

 Sports

 The SEAGF Charter and Rules mandate the minimum number of sports to be staged, with sports falling under numerous categories.
 Prior to 2023, a host nation must have staged a minimum of 22 sports: the two compulsory sports from Category 1 (athletics and aquatics), in addition to a minimum of 14 sports from Category 2 (Olympic and Asian Games core sports), and a maximum of 8 sports from Category 3.
 Each sport would not offer more than 5% of the total medal tally, except for athletics, aquatics and shooting (the shot was elevated for this category in 2013).
 For each sport and event to be included, a minimum of four countries must participate in it.
 Sports competed in the Olympic Games and Asian Games must be given priority.

-This charter was modified in 2023, with the first games with this modification in effect will be the 2025 edition.
-Each edition will have a minimum of 36 sports, composed as follows: the compulsory Category 1 now comprises two subcategories: 1A, which consists of aquatics and athletics, and 1B, a minimum of 10 Olympic sports from the Summer Olympic Games.
-Under Category 2, the host must include a minimum of 10 other sports from the Olympic Games (summer/winter), Asian Games, and Asian Indoor & Martial Arts Games or Beach Games.
+This charter was modified in 2023, with the first Games with this modification in effect was the 2025 edition.
+Each edition will have a minimum of 36 sports, composed as follows: the compulsory Category 1 which comprises two subcategories: 1A, which consists of aquatics and athletics, and 1B, a minimum of 10 Olympic sports from the Summer Olympic Games.
+Under Category 2, the host must include a minimum of 10 other sports from the Olympic Games (summer/winter), Asian Games, and Asian Indoor and Martial Arts Games or Asian Beach Games.
 Category 3 is now capped at a maximum of four sports.